mwolfhoffman/node-jwt-sqlite-typescript-starter/README.md

 ## Signup

 I also added a sign up route to this project (which did not exist in the vanilla JS version).
 A request body with an email and password to the `/api/auth/signup` will create a new user.
 Upon successful response, a user can make a `GET` request with the same body to the `/api/auth/login` endpoint to receieve and `access-token`.

+## Documentation with Swagger

+Navigating to `/swagger` with your browser will open the Swagger documentation that is provided.